Learn to Light

 Today we’re launching Learn to Light, an educational resource that teaches children about light through fun activities that can be carried out at home.

 Led by Nulty’s inquisitive owl, children are introduced to scientific terms such as refraction, reflection, dispersion and shadow play, and are encouraged to explore their surroundings and question the role of light in their day-to-day experiences.

-Aimed at children aged between four and seven, each downloadable worksheet has a brief introduction to the topic, an experiment, fun facts and simple activities to consolidate learning and encourage excitement about light!
+Aimed at children aged between four and seven, each downloadable two-page worksheet has a brief introduction to the topic, an experiment, fun facts and simple activities to consolidate learning and encourage excitement about light!

 DISCLAIMER: parents or guardians take responsibility for the success and safety of all tasks and activities on the Learn to Light worksheets.